- MS/DI Distance Track Home

 The MS in Nutrition at UH is a fully online non-thesis Master of Science (MS) degree in Nutrition (30 credits) that provides a comprehensive course of study to prepare advanced practitioners in clinical nutrition, clinical management, and health & wellness.

 The MS in Nutrition Program is a full-time program with a cohort-based plan of study.
 Students are required to enroll full-time and must advance through a pre-determined curriculum in sequence with their cohort.
 Students are required to successfully pass each course in a given semester in order to advance to the subsequent semester with their cohort and progress in the program.
 Students who do not pass a course, or who withdraw from a course, will not be able to progress with their cohort in the program.
 Students may be able to rejoin the program at a later date if allowed by program policy and approved by the program chair/director.

 You will need to apply for and accepted into both programs - The online MS in nutrition program and the UH Dietetic Internship program.

-The University of Houston Dietetic Internship Distance Track is a fast paced program designed to allow interns to complete their supervised practice requirements in their local setting using sites and preceptors of their choice.
+The University of Houston Dietetic Internship Distance Track is designed to allow interns to complete their supervised practice requirements in their local setting using sites and preceptors of their choice.
 Prospective interns are required to obtain agreements with qualified preceptors in the areas of Medical Nutrition Therapy (MNT), management, community nutrition, and an elective rotation to complete their requirements.
 These rotations may be accomplished in more than one setting.
 Preceptors must be set up prior to applying to the UHDI.
 The strength of the sites and preceptors for achieving the required competencies will be an integral part of the selection process.
 Sites and preceptors are subject to approval by UHDI.

 Interns will communicate with the director weekly throughout the supervised practice experience.
 Evaluations will occur with the program director weekly; preceptors will be providing feedback at regularly scheduled points in the rotation.